lnis-uofu/OpenFPGA/docs/source/arch_lang/tech_lib.rst

    <transistors pn_ratio=”float” model_ref=”string”/>

 * **pn_ratio:** specify the ratio between p-type transistors and n-type transistors.
-The ratio will be used when building circuit structures such as inverters, buffers etc.
+The ratio will be used when building circuit structures such as inverters, buffers, etc.

 * **model_ref:** specify the reference of in calling a transistor model.
 In SPICE netlist, define a transistor follows the convention: <model_ref><trans_name> <ports> <model_name>.
 The reference depends on the technology and the type of library.
-For example, PTM bulk model use “M” as the reference while PTM FinFET model use “X” as the reference.
+For example, the PTM bulk model uses “M” as the reference while the PTM FinFET model uses “X” as the reference.

 .. code-block:: xml